-- •) The APs are identical models. - •) The APs are connected on the same bridged segment. - •) The APs joining the cluster have the same Cluster Name. - •) Clustering mode is enabled on both APs.
+- The APs use the same radio mode (for example, radio 1 uses 802.11g) - The APs are connected on the same bridged segment. - The APs joining the cluster have the same Cluster Name. - Clustering mode is enabled on both APs.